This fabulous French Grandmother’s Lemon Yogurt Cake has a really fun history. It’s also moist, super delicious and can be thrown together in minutes!

 These adorable little yogurt jars.

 I know, I know, that sounds a bit strange, right?
-But I read about this wonderful Lemon Yogurt Cake a few weeks before we left for our London/Paris trip, and was so intrigued by it’s charming history that, not only could I hardly wait to make the cake, I was also dying to see these fun little jars in person.
+But I read about this wonderful French Grandmother’s Lemon Yogurt Cake a few weeks before we left for our London/Paris trip.
+I was so intrigued by it’s charming history that, not only could I hardly wait to make the cake, I was also dying to see these fun little jars in person.

-The history?
-I figured you want to know.
-The story is told that this humble, simple recipe is one that grandmothers (and lots of others too, I’m quite sure) all over France are renowned for.
-The French name for the cake is actually Gâteaux de Mamie, which translated is: Granny Cake.
+What is the history of this French Grandmother’s Lemon Yogurt Cake?
+I thought you’d want to know!
+The story is told that this humble, simple recipe is one that grandmothers (and lots of other people too, I’m quite sure) all over France are renowned for.
+In French this cake is called Gâteaux de Mamie, which translated is: Granny Cake.
 The part of the story I love is the way these French grandmothers measure the cake ingredients – with yogurt jars!

 Yogurt in France has been traditionally sold in small, round glass jars (these days you can find it in all kinds of containers, but in the past, it was mostly sold in the little jars).
 The recipe starts out with one jar of yogurt.
 The rest of the ingredients are measured in that same jar: two jars of sugar, 3 jars of flour, one jar of oil…